 Our primary source of cash from operating activities was the sale of services and products to our customers in the normal course of business.
 Our primary uses of cash for operating activities were payments for selling, general, and administrative expenses, payments for direct costs necessary to conduct training programs, payments to suppliers for materials used in training manuals sold, and to fund working capital needs.
-Our cash flows used for operating activities during the first quarter of fiscal 2017 was \$2.9 million compared with net cash provided of \$7.1 million in the first quarter of the prior year.
-The decline was primarily attributable to decreased income from operations and slower collections of accounts receivable compared with the prior year.
-Our first quarter cash flows are also impacted by payments of seasonally high accrued liability (primarily due to lower year-end bonuses) and accounts payable balances.
+Our cash flows provided by operating activities during the first two quarters of fiscal 2017 was \$6.8 million compared with \$16.8 million provided in the first half of the prior year.
+The decline was primarily attributable to decreased operating income when compared with the prior year.
+Our cash flows during the first half of the fiscal year are also impacted by payments of seasonally high accrued liability (primarily due to lower year-end bonuses) and accounts payable balances.

-Although our collections of accounts receivable improved during fiscal 2016, our overall collections continue to be hampered by slower-than-anticipated collections from governmental sales, including Education practice sales, licensees, and longer payment terms on certain services contracts.
+Although our collections of accounts receivable improved somewhat in the second quarter of fiscal 2017, our overall collections continue to be hampered by slower-than-anticipated collections from governmental sales, including Education practice sales, licensees, and longer payment terms on certain services contracts.
 The longer payment terms granted to certain clients were within our normal credit policy.
 However, the lengthened collection periods increased our collection risk during the first quarter of fiscal 2017 and our allowance for doubtful accounts was adjusted accordingly.
 We anticipate that the longer collection periods may continue in future periods.